 Introduction

 Habitat diversity is an important concept in ecology that represents the health of ecological systems (Elsad, 2017).
-Insects play an important role in the success of an agro- ecosystem.
+Insects play an important role in the success of an agro-ecosystem.
 Insects are found in a wide range of environments and perform a diversity of crucial ecological services (Sodhi et al. 2010).
 Insects comprise 53% of the world's 1.4 million species with butterflies accounting for 15 to 16 thousand (Hassan 1994).
-Butterflies belongs to the order Lepidoptera the second largest group of c l ass Insecta which includes Butterflies and Moths.
-About 17,820 Butterflies have been reported(Shields, 1989).
+Butterflies belong to the order Lepidoptera the second largest group of c l ass Insecta which includes Butterflies and Moths.
+About 17,820 Butterflies have been reported (Shields, 1989).
 Since the early 18th century 28,000 butterfly species have been identified globally (Aiswarya et al., 2014).
-Scaled wings (Emily,2010) are found in a range of habitates worldwide (Thomas et al., 2004) of biological and ecological settings (Ehrlich, 2003).
+Scaled wings (Emily,2010) are found in a range of habitats worldwide (Thomas et al., 2004) in biological and ecological settings (Ehrlich, 2003).
 The Papilionidae, Pieridae, Lycaenidae, Riodinidae, Nymphalidae, and Hesperiidae are the six families that together make up the Lepidoptera (Larsen, 2006).
 They play a vital role in ecosystem function by pollinating wild plants and crops (Pywell, 2011).
 These are usually found in flower-rich areas with an abundance of nectar as well as food for the larvae (Woodcock et al., 2014).
-Butterflies are crucial indicator diversity, ecology, and numerous functional in an ecosystem, as well as for investigating the effects of disturbance and changes in land use (Bhardwaj et al., 2012; Sharma et al., 2020).
+Butterflies are crucial indicators of diversity, ecology, and numerous functions in an ecosystem, as well as for investigating the effects of disturbance and changes in land use (Bhardwaj et al., 2012; Sharma et al., 2020).

 Artificial ecosystems, similar to agricultural land systems are used to attract distinct types of insects for nesting, resting, investigating accessible foods, or biological action.
 Agriculture provides a very reliable source of food of various types, such as grain, seeds, fruits, and green foliage of crop plants, grasses, insects, and rodents (O'Connor and Shrubb, 1986; Singh et al., 2019).
-Butterflies are very sensitive to habitat pattern and are severely affected by slight changes in environmental conditions such as increasing temperature, humidity, and rainfall (Rosenberg et al., 1986).
+Butterflies are very sensitive to habitat patterns and are severely affected by slight changes in environmental conditions such as increasing temperature, humidity, and rainfall (Rosenberg et al., 1986).
 Changes in the global climate (Rodder et al., 2021) have an impact on butterfly habitats as well.
 They are also excellent markers of activity and environmental disruption Kocher and Williams (2000).
 Sensitivity to temperature and climatic variations, butterflies may be valuable ecological markers of urbanization (Thomas et al.1998).
-The present study two year investigates into insect biodiversity two different micro agro ecosystem.
+The present study two year investigates insect biodiversity in two different microagroecosystems.

 Material and methods

-Two study sites inside JNKVV campus were chosen for this study, as described below
+Two study sites inside the JNKVV campus were chosen for this study, as described below

-M1: This undisturbed site, has thick trees in the field of agroforestry, with an area of 4 acre (approx) located at latitude 23.211504°N and longitude 79.966421°E. Kharif season was fallow.
+M1: This undisturbed site, has thick trees in the field of agroforestry, with an area of 4 acre (approx.) located at latitude 23.211504°N and longitude 79.966421°E. Kharif season was fallow.
 Weeds heavily overrun across the plantation's interspace.
 Safedmurg (Celosia argentea), Bhangraj (Eclipta alba), Makraghas (Dactylocenium aegyptium), Dhoobghas (Cynodon dactylon), and Canney (Commelina benghalensis) were the weeds.
 Mustard and coriander were cultivated during the Rabi season.

 M2 : The seed production area, located at latitude 23.215062 °N and longitude 79.969995°E chosen as a disturbed site.
 Its primary field measured one acre with mung, soybeans, and gram serving as the cropping sequence during summer, Kharif, and Rabi seasons, respectively.
-The intense rainfall during the Kharif season prevented soybean from germination.
+The intense rainfall during the Kharif season prevented soybeans from germination.
 As a result, the field was overrun with the following weeds: Safed murg (Celosia argentea), Lhesua (Digera arvensis), Marwari (Medicago denticulata), Motha (Cyprus rotundus), and Sanwa (Echinochloa colona).